You must be on the electoral register to vote in all elections and referenda held in the United Kingdom, including local and parliamentary elections.

 If you are eligible your name will be included on the electoral register.

 Individual Electoral Registration (IER) means that every individual is personally responsible for being on the electoral register.

-Don't forget to apply to register to vote when you move house.
-You need to apply to re-register when you move address.
 If you are not on the electoral register, you could lose your right to vote.